Nectura/Nectura/README.md

 * Self-taught software engineer with 4 years of professional experience.
 * Committed to writing clean, efficient code and staying up-to-date with cutting-edge technologies.
-* Developed a production-grade application with diverse features and a sizable user base.
+* Developed multiple production-grade applications with diverse features.
 * Strong interest in video games, cyber security, and programming.

 ---